 If you need to inspect a transaction without running your own node, public explorers offer an easy way to look up TXIDs, addresses, and block details instantly.

-Also if you need to audit smart contracts, monitor DeFi activity, or check NFT transactions, a public blockchain explorer is the preferred tool.
+If you need to audit smart contracts, monitor DeFi activity, or check NFT transactions, a public blockchain explorer is the preferred tool.

 What is a Blockchain Explorer?
+And Is Sparrow Wallet’s Version Good Enough?

 How does Sparrow Wallet function as a blockchain explorer?